jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/monstrous humanoid/Svathurim.md

 Temperature: cold
 Organization: solitary, pair, war band (3-6), or clan (1-4 svathurim plus 2-12 frost giants)
 Treasure: standard (mwk chain shirt, mwk light steel shield, mwk composite longbow with 40 arrows, mwk lance, other treasure)
-Description: Svathurims and frost giants consider each other allies and distant kin.
-The hindquarters of an adult svathurim are up to 10 feet tall and 16 feet long, while its giant trunk and head reach up to 18 feet in height.
-They typically weigh more than 5 tons and may live up to 500 years.
-Svathurims dwell in arctic regions, galloping along the shores of polar seas or between high mountain peaks, with individuals organized into clans headed by the strongest hunters.
 Race:
 Class:
 MR: